tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

 The above library also provides the following `OperatorCode` table object creation methods for backward compatibility.

-These are manually copied from the flatbuffer generated code from schema v3.
+These are manually copied from the flatbuffer generated code from schema version 3.
-They serve as overloads for the v3a's CreateOperatorCode functions in schema_generated.h and enable code that still assumes flatbuffer schema v3 to be unchanged with the inclusion of the schema_utils header.
+They serve as overloads for the version 3a's CreateOperatorCode functions in schema_generated.h and enable code that still assumes flatbuffer schema version 3 to be unchanged with the inclusion of the schema_utils header.

 ```